zhouhuashan/onnxruntime/docs/IR.md

 1)  Definition of an extensible computation graph model.

-2)  Built-in operators and standard data types.
+2)  Definition of built-in operators and standard data types.

-3)  Reference implementation of the built-in of operators.
+3)  Reference implementations of graph management and operators.

 __Some notes on language in this and all related documents__: